Sometimes you may notice that, according to Android built-in statistics, AdGuard consumes a lot of traffic and/or battery resource.

-Both these problems are two side of the same coin.
-Since in the process of filtering all the mobile traffic goes through Adguard, Android decides that it is Adguard that consumes it all.
+Both these problems are two sides of the same coin.
+Since in the process of filtering all the mobile traffic goes through AdGuard, Android decides that it is AdGuard that consumes it all.
 In reality, of course, it is not true.

-Battery and traffic consumption shown in devices statistics does not represent the facts.
-The thing is, Android attributes all of the WiFi and Mobile traffic to Adguard, which was in fact consumed by other apps.
-Due to this, Adguards real share of total traffic and battery resource consumed increases, and other apps, on the contrary, decreases.
+Battery and traffic consumption shown in devices statistics do not represent the facts.
+The thing is, Android attributes all of the WiFi and Mobile traffic to AdGuard, which was in fact consumed by other apps.
+Due to this, AdGuards real share of total consumed traffic and battery resource increases, and the share of other apps, on the contrary, decreases.

 From these screenshots you can see that:

-Adguard, as expected, at the top of the chart.
-This is generally typical for smartphones (and not at all for tablets without 3G, since WiFi is much less 'costly' from the battery consumption point of view).
+AdGuard, as expected, is at the top of the chart.
+This is generally typical for smartphones (and not at all for tablets without 4G, since WiFi is much less 'costly' in terms of battery consumption).

 First, let us lay down a little bit of theory and links with necessary data.

-Android derives traffic consumption judging on so-called Power Profile, whcih is given by every manufacturer: https://source.android.com/devices/tech/power/values.html
+Android derives traffic consumption judging on so-called Power Profile, which is given by every manufacturer: https://source.android.com/devices/tech/power/values.html

 For example, from the table above: